Nalistas/Rtype/rework_project/Protocole.md

 1. Define a name
 `...[1][Name /?o]`
 Server response : OK | KO
+this instruction is mandatory, it is a loggin

 2. Enter in a Room :
 `...[2][Id room /1o]`